kulame/tock/doc/reference/trd-syscalls.md

   - `yield-wait`
   - `yield-no-wait`

-The first call, `yield-wait`, blocks until a callback executes.
+The first call, `yield-wait`, blocks until an upcall executes.
 This is the only blocking system call in Tock.
 It is commonly used to provide a blocking I/O interface to userspace.
-A userspace library starts a long-running operation that has a callback, then calls `yield-wait` to wait for a callback.
-When the `yield-wait` returns, the process checks if the resuming callback was the one it was expecting, and if not calls `yield-wait` again.
+A userspace library starts a long-running operation that has an upcall, then calls `yield-wait` to wait for an upcall.
+When the `yield-wait` returns, the process checks if the resuming upcall was the one it was expecting, and if not calls `yield-wait` again.

-The second call, `yield-no-wait`, executes a single callback if any is pending.
+The second call, `yield-no-wait`, executes a single upcall if any is pending.
-If no callbacks are pending it returns immediately.
+If no upcalls are pending it returns immediately.

 The register arguments for Yield system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.